NEW: if you don’t like the idea of 30,000 extra Starlink satellites being launched, read more and see how to submit your own letter to the FCC

 Hello and welcome to my website.
 I am an astronomer who works on the physics of quasars, but who also likes outreach, arts collaboration, and astronomical history.
+More recently I have become active in campaigning for space environmentalism.
 Follow the menu links to find out a little more about my scientific research, recent public engagement activity, teaching, and the books I have published.
 Below is a picture of me.
 It is of course outrageously dishonest, because its about ten years old and I am even uglier than that now.

 I work at the Institute for Astronomy (IfA) of the University of Edinburgh, where I am the Regius Professor of Astronomy.
 My office is in the beautiful Royal Observatory Edinburgh (ROE), a historic site which, as well as the IfA, hosts the UK Astronomy Technology Centre, as well as amazing historical artefacts, and the ROE Visitor Centre.